dfinity/ic-staking-documentation/docs/4-safest-staking-option/4-2-create-neuron-part-3.md

 - Four years: 126230400
 - Eight years: 252460800

-In our example, we will start a **1-year dissolve**, so we will use `quill` to craft the following command:
+In our example, we will start a 1-year dissolve, so we will use `quill` to craft the following command:

 **Inside air-gapped computer**